 A two-dimensional propagation calculation is defined by a height, a propagation distance, a starting field, a specification of X and frequency, f.
 An absorbing upper boundary accommodates escaping energy.
-A reflecting surface or implementation of the forward boundary method described in Rino and Carrano [3] reflects fields at the lower boundary.
+A reflecting surface or implementation of the forward boundary method described in Rino and Carrano [4] reflects fields at the lower boundary.
 Current implementations of the PDE and OHE solutions accommodate conducting boundary surfaces with Dirichlet boundary conditions.
-Figure 1 shows a Chapman layer at 300 km over a smooth spherical-earth boundary.
-A ray trace from the source at 50 kM is overlaid.
-A direct implementation of (60) modified to reflect rays from a smoothly varying boundary surface was used to calculate ray paths.
-For this application, y represents height and z represents propagation distance.
-There is no variation along x.
-Altitude is measured along normal radials from the surface as a function of y and z.
-A layer at a fixed distance from a curved surface creates a range-dependent propagation environment.
+For exploration a spherical earth propagation environment was implemented.
+Figure 1 shows the refractive index at 10 MHz for a Chapman laver at 300 km.
+Rays traced from the source at 50 kM are overlaid.
+A direct implementation of (60) modified to reflect rays from a smoothly varying boundary surface was used to calculate the ray paths.
+Altitude is measured along normal radials from the surface height defined by a function of as a function of y and z.
+The refractive index for a layer at a fixed radial distance is z dependent.
+The use of the z axis as the propagation reference for display is an FPE legacy.